Zurk's Learning Safari: Reception

-Critical reception

 PC Mag thought the game was "visually breathtaking", praising its storybook atmosphere.
 The Washington Post deemed it a "top-notch product".
-The New York Times felt it was a " a very nice program" from an adult's perspective.
+The New York Times felt it was " a very nice program" from an adult's perspective.
 EdWeek praised Alaskan Trek for stimulating critical thinking.
 The Palm Beach Post felt the games best features allowed young players to create their own nature animations on the screen and assemble electronic notebooks.